USS Essex (LHD-2): 2018

-In September 2018 the Essex ARG with the F-35B equipped Marine Fighter Attack Squadron 211 (VMFA-211) aboard deployed to the United States Central Command AO.
-On 27 September, it was reported that the first-ever F-35B airstrike was launched from Essex against a fixed Taliban target.
+In September 2018 the Essex ARG with the F-35B equipped Marine Fighter Attack Squadron 211 (VMFA-211) aboard deployed to the United States Central Command AO and the 13th MEU On 27 September, it was reported that the first-ever F-35B airstrike was launched from Essex against a fixed Taliban target.

 2020 COVID-19 pandemic

 The coronavirus pandemic was reported to have spread to the crew of Essex when its first case was reported on 17 March.
 The sailor had been attending a course at Naval Base San Diego since 6 February 2020 when the test returned positive on 14 March.
 The student subsequently self-isolated at home.

 2022

 On 27-30 May, Essex and were open to the public as a part of Los Angeles Fleet Week 2022, in San Pedro, California.